Differences from ExtendScript¶

 Output Module Format Options¶

-ExtendScript provides no access to format-specific render settings. py_aep parses these from the binary and exposes them as typed classes:
+ExtendScript provides no access to format-specific render settings. py_aep parses these from the binary and exposes them:

 CineonFormatOptions- black/white points, gamma, bit depthJpegFormatOptions- quality, format type, scansOpenExrFormatOptions- compression, luminance/chroma, bit depthPngFormatOptions- bit depth, compression, HDR10 metadataTargaFormatOptions- bits per pixel, RLE compressionTiffFormatOptions- LZW compression, byte orderXmlFormatOptions- video/audio codec, frame rate, MPEG settings